 Some of the symptoms where Chelidonium may work are as follows:

 - Pain in the upper right abdomen

 - Feeling excessively weak

 - Craving for hot drinks and hot foods

-This is used to treat cases of fatty acid which triggers regurgitation accompanied by sour belching.
+This is used to treat cases of fatty acid, which triggers regurgitation accompanied by sour belching.
 In some cases, the patient may also experience pain in the liver and excessive flatulence.
 Vomiting may also occur along with weakness while passing stool.

 Obese patients suffering from this condition can be treated with Calcarea carbonica.
-These people often have a distended abdomen, are lactose intolerant, and suffer from chronic constipation.
+These people often have a distended abdomen, are lactose intolerant, and suffer chronic constipation.
 They are also overly sensitive to cold air and sweat excessively from the head.

-Natural treatment for fatty liver in Philadelphia
+A natural treatment for fatty liver in Philadelphia

 At the Philadelphia Homeopathic Clinic, Dr. Victor Tsan has extensive experience in the natural treatment of internal diseases, including different GI disorders and fatty liver disease.
 We use only the best brands of homeopathic medicines (SBL, Jain, Boiron, Unda, and Seroyal).
 Homeopathic medicines are safe and cause no side effects or allergic reactions.